Outdoor learning where kids take the lead

 The Birch School’s Forest School program, for children ages 6 – 14, is held outdoors two afternoons per week.
 Children ages 9- 14 meet on Monday and Wednesday and ages 6 – 11 meet on Tuesday and Thursday.
 (Students between the ages of 9 and 11 are welcome to come to join both groups).

 Guided by experienced and enthusiastic teachers, children learn through discovery and cooperation.
 Activities include Outdoor Exploration, Nature Crafts, Wilderness Survival Skills, Nature Observation and Journaling, Ecology and Science Exploration, Cooperative Games, Community Building and Group Skills, and more!
-Each session leave time for free play.
+Each session leaves time for free play.
 Each day an outdoor adventure awaits!

 12:30 – 3:30 Monday & Wednesday: Ages 9 – 14